 37: Dr. Bronner’s Organic Hand Sanitizer

-This usually makes a great hand sanitizer for when you’re travelling but in 2021, this becomes even more important to carry around with you, in the car, and at home.
+This usually makes a great hand sanitizer for when you’re travelling but with the current state of travel, this becomes even more important to carry around with you, in the car, and at home.

 For those that aren’t familiar with Dr. Bronner’s, they make some amazing organic and vegan products.
 The lavender scent is also quite gentle and pleasant.